breakintoprogram/agon-bbc-basic/MANUAL.md

 - `MODE 1`: 512 x 384 @ 60hz (VGA)
 - `MODE 2`: 320 x 200 @ 75Hz (VGA)

+### COLOUR n
-### GCOL mode, r,g,b
+### COLOUR r,g,b

+If one parameter is passed, it will pick one of 8 primary colours:

+- 0: Black
+- 1: Red
+- 2: Green
+- 3: Yellow
+- 4: Blue
+- 5: Magenta
+- 6: Cyan
+- 7: White

-Set the graphics colour to the specified rgb colour.
-Each component is a number between 0 and 255
+If three parameters are passed, then the colour will be set to the specified rgb colour where each component is an integer between 0 and 255.

+### GCOL mode,n
+### GCOL mode,r,g,b

+As COLOUR.
+Mode is currently ignored

+### POINT(x,y)

+This returns the rgb value of the pixel as a 24-bit integer

+### PLOT mode,x,y

+Plot supports the following operations:

+- 4: Move
+- 5: Line
+- 80: Filled Triangle
+- 144: Circle with radius specified either by x or y
+- 148: Circle passing through point x,y

+### GET$(x,y)

+Returns the ASCII character at position x,y

 ### VDU